 (con't from Part I)

-The digital electronic organ has improved tremendously in recent decades and continues to improve; the waveforms of the sound produced by digital organs are made to look exactly like those of real organ pipes.
+The digital electronic organ has improved tremendously in the last two decades and continues to improve; the waveforms of the sound produced by digital organs are made to look exactly like those of real organ pipes.

 This has fueled an intense debate that has raged on for many years about the virtues of the pipe organ versus the accessibility of a digital electronic organ.